 - Portrayal of the contributions of both genders, diverse ethnic and cultural groups, lesbian, gay, bisexual, and transgender Americans, persons with disabilities, and the role of entrepreneur and labor in the development of California and the United States (EC Section 60040).

 - Humanity’s place in ecological systems and the necessity for protection of our environment (EC Section 60041, and Public Resources Code Section 71301)

 - Civics education, including material that impresses upon students the importance of American values and civic responsibilities (EC Section 60200.5)

 - The life of Martin Luther King, Jr. (EC Section 60200.6)

-The Curriculum Commission and the SBE recommends that the CFCC incorporate the following areas of study that are encouraged within code.
+- The Commission and the SBE recommend that the CFCC incorporate the following areas of study that are encouraged within code.
 These include:

 - Labor History Week (EC Section 51009)

 - Understanding the wise use of natural resources (EC Section 51221)